 4) Ny Carlsberg Glyptotek:

 The Ny Carlsberg Glyptotek is a renowned art museum displaying the personal collection of Carl Jacobsen, son of the Carlsberg Breweries founder.

 Disembarking at the Glyptotek also places you next to Tivoli Gardens Amusement Park.
 It may be the second oldest of its kind is the world, but this unmissable attraction is filled with some of the most exhilarating things to do in Copenhagen.
 Fun rides and vibrant backdrops ensure a constant carnival atmosphere, and there's even the occasional live concert!

-The Tivoli Gardens are just one example of a Copenhagen attraction that is free to access with the Copenhagen Card.
-There's 72 in total just waiting to be unlocked.
-Visit Amalienborg Museum to hear the history and see the art and artefacts of the Danish Royal Family.
 With all the excitement of Tivoli Amusement Park another museum you might like to visit is the Cirkusmuseet, where you can try your hand at some amazing tricks and step into the life and traditions of the circus.

 When in Copenhagen it's hard not to miss Amalienborg Palace, looming large on the crossroads between Frederiksgade and Amaliegade.
 It is to the Danish capital as Buckingham Palace is to London, unlike Buckingham, however, the palace does not consist of a single structure, rather it is a complex of four buildings arranged around an octagonal plaza.